Call for Programming: Living Games Conference

 Edu-Larp Mini Conference

-We are hosting a one-day Role-playing and Simulation in Education conference (location TBD).
+We are hosting a one-day Role-playing and Simulation in Education conference at Northeastern University.
 This mini conference will take place directly before the start of Living Games on Thursday, May 17, 2018 between 9am-3pm.

 Please read the instructions for the Call for Presentations if you would like to participate.
 We plan to feature a mixture of edu-larp and simulation demos; panels; posters; and paper presentations.
 We encourage professional practitioners and scholars to submit.
 Accepted academic papers are due one month before the conference and will be peer reviewed.
 Select papers may be accepted into the International Journal of Role-playing.
 The deadline for abstracts is December 15.